AcademySoftwareFoundation/MaterialX/source/README.md

 ## Unsupported definitions for Shader Generation

-Nodes and implementations which are not currently supported:
+The following nodes and implementations are not currently supported:
 -   ambientocclusion
 -   arrayappend
 -   curveadjust